How to Save Money as a Broke College Student

 It’s all too easy for budgeting newbies like college students to spend way beyond their means, which could end up hurting their credit scores for years to come.
-These students could even end up needing to take out a payday loan or a cash advance because they’ve blown through all their money!

 If only there was a blog post that could help college students save money.
 Well good news, there is!
 And it’s this one.
 This is your assigned reading material for Student Savings 101!

 Rent out your textbooks.

 College textbooks prove that knowledge is one of the most valuable commodities in the world.
 Or at least it better be, considering how much your school is charging for them.